Forest stand dynamics of a short-stature tree species: Ecological knowledge for sustainable forest management

 Título según WOS: Forest stand dynamics of a short-stature tree species: Ecological knowledge for sustainable forest management

-Título de la Revista: JOURNAL OF APPLIED ECOLOGY
+Título de la Revista: Journal of Applied Ecology

-Editorial: Wiley
+Editorial: John Wiley and Sons Inc.

 Fecha de publicación: 2024